 Indian culture has long recognized the fluidity of gender, with a number of demigods in Hindu scripture described as being a third gender.
 Yet, homesexuality remains taboo and hijras are often forced to live underground, being ostracized by their family and friends.
 Because of this, India’s hijra community maintains a hierarchical, somewhat secretive subculture.

-As a photographer focused on gender issues and underrepresented voices, I have held a long curiosity and fascination of hijras.
-When I moved to the city of Mumbai in September 2017, I began making portraits and spending time with a community near my home.
+When I relocated to the city of Mumbai, I began making portraits and spending time with a community near my home.
 They lived behind the train station in a settlement as a family; packed in small, immaculately organized rooms, one stacked on top of another.
 I would drop in often, drink tea, and just observe.
 They opened up a beautiful, unique, and fascinating world to me.
 These images are for them.